decor

 The most common hernia types include:

-By far the most common type of hernia is the inguinal hernia, which makes up 96% of all hernias.
-It’s also more common in men.
+The most common type of hernia is inguinal hernia, which makes up 96% of all hernias.
+Inguinal hernias are more common in men.
 Incisional hernias are more common in the elderly or in people who are overweight and occur mostly following inactivity post-surgery.
-The most common type of hernia in women is a femoral hernia, especially in women who are obese or pregnant.
-Umbilical hernias most commonly affect women who are either obese or who have had a lot of children.

 What Causes Hernias?